-Presentation in the discipline "art" on the topic "ancient Mesopotamia".
-Artistic culture of the interfluve Mesopotamia MHC
+Presentation in the discipline "art" on the topic "ancient mesopotamia".
+Artistic culture of the interfluve Mesopotamia mhk

-In the IV - I millennium BC. e. in the lower reaches of the large rivers Tigris and Euphrates lived peoples of high culture, to whom we owe the basics of mathematical knowledge and the division of the clock dial into 12 parts.
-Here they learned to calculate with great accuracy the movement of the planets and the time of revolution of the Moon around the Earth.
-In Mesopotamia they knew how to build the highest towers, where they used brick as a building material, drained swampy areas, laid canals and irrigated fields, planted orchards, invented the wheel, the potter's wheel and built ships, knew how to spin and weave, made tools from copper and bronze and weapons.
-The rich mythology of the peoples of Mesopotamia had a huge influence on the culture of Europe and Asia.
+In IV - I millennium BC. e. in the lower reaches of the large rivers of the Tigris and Euphrates lived peoples of high culture, to whom we owe the basics of mathematical knowledge and the division of the clock dial into 12 parts.
+Here they learned to calculate with great accuracy the movement of the planets, the time of revolution of the Moon around the Earth.
+In Mesopotamia, they knew how to build the highest towers, where they used brick as a building material, drained the swampy area, laid canals and irrigated fields, planted orchards, invented the wheel, the potter's wheel and built ships, knew how to spin and weave, made tools from copper and bronze and weapons.
+The richest mythology of the peoples of Mesopotamia had a huge impact on the culture of Europe and Asia.
 Subsequently, some of their legends became part of the holy book of the Bible.

 Example of cuneiform